Fall 2020 Students

 The Study Abroad Office will communicate directly with students, and we encourage students to share information about their study abroad programs with their families.
 In any situation in which students are capable of making their own decisions, communicating, seeking medical care, and making travel arrangements, students will decide whether to notify their emergency contact of changes to their programs.
 The Study Abroad Office will notify students’ emergency contacts if a program is canceled after it has begun and may reach out to emergency contacts if there is a real or perceived health or safety emergency while the student’s program is in progress.

-Over the past few months, our office has been inspired by and thankful for our students’ continued interest in study abroad amidst the unprecedented level of uncertainty caused by COVID-19.
-As we work to navigate through disruptions in our programming, we want to help minimize the financial impact of these disruptions to our students as much as possible and offer clarity about financial obligations.
+Over the past few months, our office has been inspired by and thankful for our students’ continued interest in study abroad amidst the uncertainty caused by COVID-19.
+We want to help minimize uncertainty for our students as much as possible by offering clarity about financial obligations.

 Application Fee: The $50 application fee is not refundable.
 However, if a student’s program is cancelled and wishes to study abroad in a future term, we can apply the $50 application fee to a future application.